NeosIT/active-directory-integration2/readme.txt

 * FIXED: Dreitier\Ldap\Connection::filterDomainMembers throws fatal error when invalid SID is returned (#186)
 * FIXED: Twig functions in default namespace conflict with other WordPress plug-ins (#185)
 * FIXED: Conversion of empty or string-based LDAP timestamp attributes (#184)
+* CHANGED: WordPress 6.3 compatibility has been checked

 = 3.0.5 =
 * FIXED: WP_MS_Sites_List_Table not found when running in Multisite (#183)